About Katynka Z Martinez

 At SF State Since:

-Katynka Z. Martínez is Associate Professor of Latina/Latino Studies in the College of Ethnic Studies.
+Katynka Z. Martínez is Associate Professor and Department Chair of Latina/Latino Studies in the College of Ethnic Studies.
 She holds a BA in Sociology from the University of California at Santa Cruz and a PhD in Communication from the University of California at San Diego.

 Dr. Martínez’ research areas include Communication, Cultural Studies, Media Studies, and Latina/Latino Studies.
 Prior to arriving at SF State, she was a postdoctoral researcher at the University of Southern California where she worked on the research project, “Kids’ Informal Learning with Digital Media: An Ethnographic Investigation of Innovative Knowledge Cultures.”

 Here in the Latina/Latino Studies Department, she teaches courses on film, television, journalism, media studies and the ethnic press.
 The students in her Latina/Latino Journalism class research the history of the U.S. Latino press and contribute articles, photography and artwork to the Mission District bilingual newspaper El Tecolote.
 Dr. Martínez is Board President of Acción Latina, the nonprofit organization that publishes El Tecolote.